$1,500 off our anniversary package, celebrating 15 years in business!

 Do:

-• Open cover and allow gases to vent
+- Open the cover to allow gases to vent.

 8. Draining & Refilling

-Q: How often should I change all the water?
+Q: How often should I change all the water in my hot tub?

 General rule of thumb: